logicalclocks/logicalclocks.github.io/docs/user_guides/projects/auth/login.md

 In the landing page, you will find two buttons.
 Use these buttons to either create a _demo project_ or [a new project](../../../projects/project/create_project).

-## Conclusion
-In this guide you learned how to log in to Hopsworks.